NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Research-Data-Management/11-data-repositories.md

 | **Vertebrate-virus network** 	| [VIRION](https://viralemergence.github.io/virion/) 	| / 	| / 	|
 {: .table .table-hover}

-## Depositing data in the PUBLISSO – Repository for Life Sciences (FRL)
+## Data publishing in the PUBLISSO – Repository for Life Sciences (FRL)

 #### Repository details
 * **Data type**: scientific texts and research data from the fields of medicine, health, nutritional, environmental and agricultural sciences